letsgosew.com

 Sewing has been a fulfilling part of my life for many years now!
 Heartfelt thanks to my Mom for encouraging my endeavors and giving me my first big break.

 To my high school home economics teacher Miss Pierce, if you're out there, I owe you many thanks too!
 You never told me I "couldn't" make something.
-Even when it was a crazy project you never said that's too hard try something easier, you just smiled and let me muddle my way through, learning valuable lessons along the way.
+Even when it was a crazy project like a full length fake fur coat my mom ended up wearing as a bathrobe years later!
+You never said that's too hard, try something easier, you just smiled and let me muddle my way through, learning valuable lessons along the way.

 Picture